Bunion Treatment in Waxahachie TX

 5-Star-Rated Podiatry Care Offers Relief From Painful Bunions

-- Resting your feet- This relieves pressure from the joint
+- Resting your feet– This is the most basic form of treatment.
+Rest helps relieve pressure from the big toe joint

 - Anti-inflammatory medication such as Motrin or Naproxen to decrease pain and inflammation

 - Cortisone injections (Steroid injections)– Decreases inflammation and often improves motion at the bunion joint